jupyterlab/extension-examples/widget-tracker/widgets/README.md

 // src/index.ts#L30-L33

 execute: () => {
-  const widget = new ExampleView();
+  const widget = new ExampleWidget();
   shell.add(widget, 'main');
 }
 ```
 <!-- prettier-ignore-end -->

-The custom widget `ExampleView` is inherited from the base class `Widget`.
-In this
+The custom widget `ExampleWidget` is inherited from the base class `Widget`.

-case, no specific behavior is defined for the widget.
+In this case, no specific behavior is defined for the widget.
 Only some properties are set:

 - `addClass`: Add a CSS class to allow widget styling
 - `id`: id of the widget's DOM node - it is mandatory to be set to be included in JupyterLab